tahamidcse/PP-Lab/README.md

 ### 🟦 1.
 UART Communication (Point-to-Point)

-The **UART (Universal Asynchronous Receiver-Transmitter)** protocol is employed here for asynchronous, full-duplex data exchange between two boards.
-In this setup:
-- **USART1** is used for board-to-board communication.
-- **USART2** is left available for PC debugging via the USB cable.
+The **UART (Universal Asynchronous Receiver-Transmitter)** protocol is used for asynchronous, full-duplex data exchange between two boards.
+Here, **USART1** is used for board-to-board communication, while **USART2** is left for PC debugging via USB.

 #### 🔌 Hardware Connection